Lambda

 What we do

-We work closely with other Ergodic portfolio companies that are experts in theoretical cryptography and hacking: FuzzingLabs (security research and fuzzing) and 3MI Labs (one of the best theoretical cryptography companies in the world).
+We work closely with other Ergodic portfolio companies that are experts in theoretical cryptography and hacking: FuzzingLabs (security research and fuzzing) and 3MI Labs (theoretical cryptography).

 From our blog